mozilla-l10n/localizer-documentation/src/tools/pontoon/teams_projects.md

 * **Contributors**: a list of active contributors with their statistics, filterable by time (all time, last 12/6/3/1 months).
 * [**Insights**](#insights-graphs): data and trends on contributor and localization activity.
 * **Info**: information about the project.
-* **Notifications**: contains functionality to notify those who have contributed to this project for defined locales.

 By default, the Teams tab opens, showing a list of all locales enabled for the project.
 Clicking on one of these locales leads to the [Localization page](#localization-page).